OFFIS-mosaik/mosaik/docs/glossary.rst

       A program that contains the implementation of one or more :term:`simulation models <simulation model>` and is able to execute these models (that is, to perform a :term:`simulation`).

+      Sometimes, the term *simulator* also refers all kinds of processes that can talk to mosaik, including actual simulators, control strategies, visualization servers, database adapters and so on.